andrewcooke/IntModN.jl/README.md

 # IntModN.jl

-A pragmatic (meaning incomplete, and written by someone who needed this before he fully understood it) library fr doing modular arithmetic.
+eA pragmatic (meaning incomplete, and written by someone who needed this before he fully understood it) library for doing modular arithmetic.

 The aim is not to encapsulate a large amount of theory, or to describe the theoretical relationships between different structures, but to enable